 What originated as a Yiskor book of remembrance and was originally published as “ZACHOR”, was updated and extended and published in 2011 as “WE REMEMBER.”
 This anthology of memoirs consists of thirty chapters, each chapter written in their own words by a different Child Survivor.

 Click here to read a report of the event at the Wiener Library in February 2012 when the book was launched.

 Coming from different nationalities, differing cultural, educational and social backgrounds, and families who practised a variety of religious observances including those who barely identified themselves as Jews, our voices are all individual.
 Some survived in hiding, some on the run and even under Russian 'liberation'; others survived concentration camps.
 Together these memoirs cover the whole of the Holocaust experience.

 The Author and Historian Simon Sebag Montefiore writes: “These remarkable, heartbreaking stories of children in the holocaust are an important historical record of the tragedy of the Holocaust, a tribute to their humanity and will to survive, a memorial to lost families and vanished Jewish communities – and a fascinating read.
 I recommend this book strongly.”

-The book was so successful that a second edition is now available.
+Over 5000 copies have been sold and it is now in its third edition.
 Copies are available to buy through the CSAGB-AJR as well as normal retail outlets.
 The order form can be downloaded here.